kevinedw/MMM/README.md

 * Radio and TV estimates
 * Youtube

-*Data privacy through one or many of the following steps applied to original data: random functions, deletion/addition, other math functions*
+*Data privacy through one or many of the following steps applied to original data: random functions, deletion/addition, other math functions, and redaction*

 ## Data Cleaning
 * SQL